i4Ds/awesome-helio/CONTRIBUTING.md

 ## Maintainers

 To make sure every PR is checked, we have [team maintainers](MAINTAINERS).
-Every PR MUST be reviewed by at least two maintainers before it can get merged.
+Every PR MUST be reviewed by at least one maintainer before it can get merged.

 The maintainers will review your PR and notify you and tag it in case any information is still missing.
 They will wait 8 days for your interaction, after